- Female, mixed breed, 8 years old, 55 lbs

 Spring’s Forever Home

-Even though it’s cold outside, Spring is always in the air when you’re with me!
+Spring is always in the air when you’re with me!
 I’ll bring all kinds of warmth to your life with my sunny-side-up personality!
 My morning-person gusto will kick-off each day with pure joy.
 I love to walk, love to play, love to learn and love to love.
 Sounds like the perfect combination!
-Will you be the one to make my dreams (and my deceased mom’s) come true?
+Will you be the one to make my dreams (and my deceased mom’s) come true by giving me a forever home?
 I sure hope so!
-The icing on the cake would be if you’d also like to adopt the Ying-to-my-Yang, my big canine hubby.
-I love him so much, and even though it’s not a requirement, what we really want is to be together – it would be our ultimate dream-come-true.
-So if you feel we’re the perfect combination, love plus me and you, please fill out an adoption application (and if you would, give special thought to keeping me together with my husband, Couch Potato Ernie (he’s got this kangaroo hop that’s simply irresistible)!
+If you feel we’re the perfect combination, love plus me and you, please fill out an adoption application with Rescue Haven Foundation.